OneLife enzymatic solutions : protecting against biofilm contamination where standard detergents and disinfectants fail.

 Bacteria are up to 1000x more tolerant to biocides if in a biofilm. ⁷

 is favored inside biofilms due to horizontal transfer of genes carrying antibiotics-resistance. ⁵

 BIOFILMS IN BRIEF

 Most biofilms are multi-species.
-Even non biofilm-forming microbes can be sheltered in a biofilm. (incl. multi-drug resistant bacteria like MRSA, CRE, Staphylococcus aureus, Pseudomonas aeruginosa or Legionella, Escherichia coli, Viruses and Fungi) ⁶
+Even non biofilm-forming microbes can be sheltered in a biofilm (incl. multi-drug resistant bacteria like MRSA, CRE, Staphylococcus aureus, Pseudomonas aeruginosa or Legionella, E. coli, Viruses and Fungi). ⁶

 Biofilms develop frequently on Medical Devices.